renaudll/omtk/README.md

 This include an object-oriented modular autorig solution.
 Using metadata, generated rigs can be unbuilt and rebuilt if modifications need to be made.

+### Project Status

+This project is not being actively maintained anymore.
+Use at your own risk.

 ### Installation

 1. Clone the repository or download a release